kdoore/CS2335-Gitbook/finding_gameobjects_in_custom_scripts.md

-# Finding GameObjects in Custom Scripts
+# Find GameObjects for use in Custom Scripts